 In the Bible the ancient nation of Israel began with blessings from God.
 Its citizens asked, “For what great nation is there that has God so near to it, as the LORD our God is to us, for whatever reason we may call upon Him?”
 (Deuteronomy 4:7).

-If a nation worships God in spirit and truth, many blessings are promised.
+If a nation worships God in spirit and truth, God promises many blessings.
 Notice what God told the ancient Israelites.

 “And all these blessings shall come upon you and overtake you, because you obey the voice of the LORD your God: